-No, and we are not talking about paper.
+No, and we are not talking about a simple white paper.

-If reams of printing paper is what comes to mind when you hear ‘white paper’, it’s time to get acquainted.
-This highly functional and definitive content marketing tool has the potential to benefit your consumer and business.
+If reams of printing paper is what comes to mind when you hear ‘white paper’, then it’s time to get acquainted.

 Like academic reports, proper citation, references and a formal tone is expected.
 In addition, white papers are typically lengthier than its other content counterparts (at least 5 pages or more), which honestly makes for a boring, mind-numbing read.

 Packed with information, it is, but story book it is not.

 In a content environment that thrives on engaging readers, why do white papers still work?
 And why are 71% of marketers actively using this in their strategy?

 Here are 3 best reasons why businesses still stand to benefits from writing white papers.